TheSkyentist/GELATO/README.md

 * FThresh: F-test threshold to incorproate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.
 * Plotting: Produce plots or not.
+* Concatenate: To concatenate the results of a multiple HQUAILS run or not.
 * EmissionLines: Dictionary of emission lines to be fit by HQUAILS.
 The structure of this dictionary is crucial to the operation of HQUAILS.
 The following section details the format of this dictionary.

 Emission Line Dictionary